-My contemporary romance novel is not finished yet–how do I know what the final length will be?
+My contemporary romance novel is not finished yet.
+How do I know what the final length will be?

 When determining whether to enter the Contemporary Long or Contemporary Short categories, think about what kind of story you are telling.

 On the flip side, is your novel tightly focused on the central romance without involving other subplots or secondary characters?
-The finished length of these types of books are often shorter and more likely to fall under the category romance umbrella.
+The finished length of these types of books is often shorter and more likely to fall under the category romance umbrella.
 In this case, you should consider submitting it to the Contemporary Short category.

 Why does the entry form ask me to specify subgenre(s) along with the category I’m entering?

-Ending at exactly 3,000 words puts me in the middle of a sentence or a scene.
+Ending at exactly 6,000 words puts me in the middle of a sentence or a scene.
 Can I add a few extra words?

 What font do I use?

 Nothing fancy, just make sure it is easily readable without causing eye strain; 12 point Courier or Times works fine.
 Double-space your entry, please.
 The number of pages makes no difference.
 The words on the page are what matters.